1975–76 in English football: Third Division

 Hereford United won the Third Division title and with it promotion to the Second Division in only their fourth season in the Football League.
 Cardiff City and Millwall went up with them to seal an instant return to the Second Division.
 Brighton, managed by Brian Clough's former assistant Peter Taylor, missed out on promotion by one place.
 Crystal Palace, semi-finalists in the FA Cup, missed out on promotion after a late season collapse in form, which was followed by the replacement of Malcolm Allison as manager with Terry Venables.

 Halifax, Southend, Colchester and Aldershot were relegated.
 Narrowly avoiding the drop were Sheffield Wednesday, who during the interwar years had won the League championship and the FA Cup, and which resulted in their lowest League finish ever.

 Fourth Division

 32-year-old Graham Taylor achieved the first success of his managerial career by winning the Fourth Division title for Lincoln City.
-He was linked with several job vacancies in the First and Second Divisions but surprised everyone by taking over at Elton John's Watford, who were still in the Fourth Division.
+Their points total of 74 was and remains the record for the Football League during the period when 2 points were awarded for a win.
+He was linked with several job vacancies in the First and Second Divisions but surprised everyone by taking over at Elton John's Watford, who were still standing in the Fourth Division.
 Joining Lincoln in the Third Division were Northampton Town, Reading and Tranmere Rovers.

 The Football League voted in favour of the bottom four clubs remaining in the Fourth Division, and so there were no departures or arrivals in the league for 1976–77.